KwatMDPhD/Note/README.md

-Command-line program for templating 👯‍♀️
+Command-line program for organizing ✨

 ## Install